MattDunne/College-Projects/XCode Projects/Calculator Project/README.md

 The goal of this project was to create a functioning calculator application for iOs devices.

 The calculator is capable of carrying basic mathematicla functions such as:
-* addition
+* Addition.
-* subtraction
+* Subtraction.
-* division
+* Division.
-* multiplication
+* Multiplication.

 Additionally, it is also capable of carrying out mroe advanced functions such as:
-* changing the operator signs (+ or -)
+* Changing the operator signs (+ or -).
-* multiplying by the power of 2
+* Multiplying by the power of 2.
-* square rooting a number.
+* Square rooting a number.
-* carrying out operations using decimals
+* Carrying out operations using decimals.

 Screenshots: